 Moonlight Sinatra is considered a minor recording, yet many fans take delight in the Sinatra and Riddle collaboration.
 Half of the recordings are associated with Bing Crosby, whom Sinatra idolized, thus turning the album into a casual tribute.

-Some unfamiliar songs were chosen by Sinatra and Riddle like “Reaching for the Moon” by Irving Berlin accompanied by string bass.
-Burke included “The Moon Got in My Eyes”, “Oh, You Crazy Moon” and the endless “Moonlight Becomes You”.
+Sinatra and Riddle chose some unfamiliar songs like “Reaching for the Moon” by Irving Berlin accompanied by a string bass.
+Burke included “The Moon Got in My Eyes,” “Oh, You Crazy Moon” and the endless “Moonlight Becomes You.”
 A unique rendition of Tchaikovsky’s “Moon Love” uses Sinatra’s soft touch, yet the instrumentals are strong with refreshing strings.
 Moonlight Sinatra is worth owning for any Sinatra fan and is accessible through Complete Reprise Studio Recordings.